+1st violation-\$20.00; 2nd violation \$40.00; 3rd violation \$80.00; all subsequent violations \$80.00.
+These fines are per school year and do not reset per semester."

 - a.
-1st violation-\$10.00; 2nd violation-\$25.00; 3rd violation-\$50.00; all subsequent violations \$50.00.
+Handicap and Fire Lane Zones 1st violation- \$150.00; 2nd violation- \$200.00; 3rd violation- \$250.00; all subsequent violations \$250.00.
 These fines are per school year and do not reset per semester. - b.
-Handicap and Fire Lane Zones-\$150.00 - c.
-Non-Registration: 1st Violation \$10; 2nd Violation \$50, 3rd violation, \$50 ticket, boot, and \$50 boot removal - d.
-Boot removal -\$50.00 plus the cost of the violation.
+Non-Registration: 1st violation 20.00; 2nd violation \$40.00; 3rd violation \$80.00 ticket, boot, and \$50 removal fee. - c.
+Boot removal -\$50.00 plus the cost of the violation. - d.
 Payment must be made within 10 calendar days or each citation is subject to a one-time \$10.00 late fee.
 Violation for failure to register which results in a vehicle being booted subjects the vehicle to being towed off-campus.
 All recorded violation fees must be paid in full prior to student's parking privileges being reinstated.
 Until properly registered, such vehicle will be subject to immediate towing if returned to campus.

-When discovered that a student has attempted to subvert the registration requirement for a vehicle, this is a violation of student conduct rules and subject to University disciplinary procedures.
+Any attempt by a student to subvert the registration requirement for a vehicle is a violation of student conduct rules and is subject to university disciplinary procedures.
 Fire Lane and Handicap violations are subject to immediate towing.